KevinSomerville/osticket-helpdesk-lab/README.md

   * Enable the site with the required modules, then restart Apache: <sudo a2ensite osticket.conf> <sudo a2enmod rewrite>
   <sudo systemctl restart apache2>

-  * Find the OS IP address with <ip a> then enter the following protocol into browser: http://<OS IP address>/
+  * Find the OS IP address with <ip a> then enter the following protocol into browser: http://<OS Your IP address>/

   * Allow pre-installation to run, then enter credentials for the admin account and use previous database credentials for the database section